 You can spot Versace at 30 paces.
 From the signature Medusa head to the baroque prints, the Greek fretwork patterns to gilded details, we can count on the fingers of one hand the fashion names that enjoy the widespread recognition that Versace does, across the globe.
 As Vogue comments: ‘Versace doesn’t make clothes that are avant-garde, arty or untouchably elegant; it makes clothes for red carpet photo calls in Cannes and parties aboard a rap mogul’s mega-yacht in Monaco’.

 Designed to get flashbulbs popping, Versace‘s clothes have always been a natural choice for celebrities.
-Elizabeth Hurley sashayed into the London première of ‘Four Weddings and a Funeral’ (starring her boyfriend at the time Hugh Grant) in a Versace safety-pin dress, which even became known as ‘That Dress’.
-David and Victoria Beckham famously wore matching leather Versace biker outfits to a Versace party.
-Sarah Jessica Parker wore Versace in the final episode of ‘Sex and the City’ – and so it goes on.
-And most recently, supermodel Gigi Hadid became the face of Versace.
+Sean Penn wore a Versace suit for his cliff-top wedding to Madonna.
+Elizabeth Hurley sashayed into the London première of ‘Four Weddings and a Funeral’ (starring her boyfriend Hugh Grant) in a Versace safety-pin dress – which became known, simply, as ‘That Dress’.

 Today, the collections are a celebration of Versace strength – but with a new ease, energy and delivering effortless luxury.
 With one eye always on modern culture and what is happening on the street, denim jackets and leather jackets become ‘the new blazer’, teamed perhaps with raffia skirts – and always, always high heels, just like Donatella’s.
 (She claims she doesn’t own a pair of flats, except for the odd pair of sneakers.)

 When it comes to perfume?
-Versace is glamour.
+Versace most definitively is the embodiment of glamour.
 Sexiness.
 Style.
-Bottled, in this case…
+But bottled, in this case…

 Please wait - loading perfume house fragrances...